-Use of the Commons and Individual Web Spaces Policy
+Use of College Hosted Individual Web Spaces Policy

 The SUNY Empire State College Commons website and other individual Web space sponsored by Information Technology Services were created to complement the official college website by providing a place for SUNY Empire State College faculty, students and staff to explore individual and professional Web publishing.
 Its growing popularity and visibility as a recognized publishing environment and effective communications tool calls for increased clarity in purpose and use.

 The purpose of this policy is to establish parameters for use of the SUNY Empire State College college-hosted individual webpages.
 The college recognizes the value and potential of individual web publishing, and this policy encourages SUNY Empire students, faculty, and staff to experiment and innovate.
 The availability of web spaces encourage individual creativity by providing a place to explore individual and professional web publishing related to an author’s role and affiliation with the college and to experiment with innovative applications of technology for publishing.
 The two main services covered within this policy as “individual college-hosted webpages” are File Transfer Protocol (FTP) and FacultySites.
 Background Information